Sierra-Alpha/desert/readme.md

 (VNC) port, you then access the container through a VNC viewer.
-At this point the matapihi init will be launched where you can add urls to scripts to run at the initial VNC client connection, also available is an exit script for tearing doan an environment when the VNC exits.
+At this point the matapihi init will be launched where you can add urls to scripts to run at the initial VNC client connection, also available is an exit script for tearing down an environment when the VNC exits.

 The script provided in the matapihi init needs to call some application to run in the foreground else the script will finish and cause the Xserver to prompt for exiting.

-In this `kainga` use of matapihi we run a script hosted in my `kainga-conf` repo that installs `wakahiki` (The Te Reo Moari word for crane, as it picks up the scripts and builds the container with them) which reads from the kainga-conf file in the kainga-conf repo and then sets up the environment
+In `kainga`'s use of matapihi we run a script hosted in my `kainga-conf` repo that installs `wakahiki` (The Te Reo Moari word for crane, as it picks up the scripts and builds the container with them) which reads from the kainga-conf file in the kainga-conf repo and then sets up the environment